GDBobby/Eight-Winds-Engine/README.md

 First public release!
 The engine still needs quite a few things and I'll be working on it for the forseeable future.
 * The main pressing issue is I'm currently replacing irrklang with miniaudio and only halfway through.
 The code for irrklang support included if a user would like to miniaudio.
-* Next up on the chopping block is an engine GUI.
+* Next up on the chopping block is a cmake file (I don't understand cmake)
+* an Editor with GUI will be added at some point